MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 Google API Key that you can get from Google’s API Console (please note that local mode works without a key).
 The key will be used for Google's geocoder (used by both components).

-Please don't use both maps at once in one dashboard as this might result in strange behaviour.

 Contents
 --------
 This section briefly describes how the Design Studio extensions mentioned below work and the relevant property settings to get you up and running.
-The architecture and functionality of these SDK components are implemented in a very similar way to reduce maintenance efforts and continued development.
-Therefore all of the descriptions below will apply to both of the extensions.
+The architecture and functionality of the maps SDK components are implemented in a very similar way to reduce maintenance efforts and continued development.
+Therefore all of the descriptions below will apply to both of the maps extensions.
 For differences in functionality, see section “How it works”.

+The newest addition to the repository the EasyComment component is discussed at the bottom of this section.

 Properties
 ----------
 <b><i>DataBinding group</i></b>